Strawberry Rhubarb Crumble

 - 1 c. all-purpose flour

-- pinch of salt
+- 2 big pinches of kosher salt

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 See our disclosure policy for more info.